Qusayr 'Amra: Conservation

 Since 1970, there have been multiple conservation projects undertaken at Qusayr 'Amra to address the state of the structure and the frescoes.
-The first was carried out by the Archaeological Museum of Madrid and spanned three years from 1971-1974.
+The first was carried out by the Archaeological Museum of Madrid and spanned three years from 1971 to 1974.
 While the project involved some architectural restoration, it focused greatly on restoring the frescoes throughout the bathhouse.
 The frescoes were cleaned of soot, as well as covered with a layer of shellac to protect the paintings.
 However, this shellac was more damaging than protective, and was removed during a conservation project in 1996 carried out by the University of Granada.
 Over the years, the color of the shellac turned and covered the paintings.
 During and after the removal process, the shellac also caused some of the paint to come off of the wall.

-Current Project
+Current project

 In 2010, a new conservation project began and is currently still active.
 This project has been conducted by the World Monuments Fund, the Italian Istituto Superiore per la Conservazione ed il Restauro, and the Department of Antiquities of Jordan.
 While this project works on the bathhouse itself as well as restoring the frescoes, it makes a point to also focus on the architecture outside of the bathhouse, such as the qasr, saqiya, and watch tower, which have not been conserved, since previous projects focused mainly on the frescoes and interior of the bathhouse.
 The conservation efforts began with documentation of the state of the paintings, frescoes, and the building.
 Lime mortar was applied to parts of the structure that were showing signs of leaking water and loss of original mortar.
 Additionally, windows and ceiling covers were added to prevent water from entering the bathhouse and to protect it from outside conditions.
 Removal of more shellac and cleaning of the paintings and frescoes revealed rich colors that had not been visible before.